openhab/openhab-addons/bundles/org.openhab.binding.visualcrossing/README.md

 **Note: I strongly suggest not using UI Items creation because it will kill the web browser.
 UI is getting unresponsive when loading so many channels and trying to bind them.**

-**Note 2: Using `full_example.items` will probably kill your OH (with message `The queue for a subscriber of type 'class org.openhab.core.internal.items.ItemUpdater' exceeds 5000 elements.
+**Note 2: Using `docs/full_example.items` will probably kill your OH (with message `The queue for a subscriber of type 'class org.openhab.core.internal.items.ItemUpdater' exceeds 5000 elements.
 System may be unstable.`).
-Use `only_days.items` to have forecast for days but without hours.**
+Use `docs/only_days.items` to have forecast for days but without hours.**

 ```java
 Group Total_Weather_Data "Total Weather Data" [ "Equipment" ]